jian-qiao-zhao/jian-qiao-zhao.github.io/_pages/about.md

   - /about.html
 ---

-I am an associate professor at China Agricultural University whose work broadly focuses on biodiversity conservation, land-use planning, and human-environment interactions.
+I am an associate professor at China Agricultural University.
+My research broadly focuses on biodiversity conservation, land-use planning, and human-environment interactions.
 I am interested in understanding how changes in land systems and human activities affect biodiversity, and how spatially explicit evidence can inform more sustainable conservation decisions.
 For a complete list of my publications, please see my [Google Scholar profile](https://scholar.google.com/citations?user=vfdTpYIAAAAJ).

 # 📖 Education
 - *2019.06 – 2024.06*, Tsinghua University, Ph.D. in Ecology.